x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/non-delivery-reports-in-exchange-online/fix-error-code-550-5-7-1-in-exchange-online.md

 If the connectors are configured incorrectly, your Exchange administrator needs to rerun the Hybrid Configuration Wizard in the on-premises Exchange organization.

-Now, if you disabled an Active Directory account On-premises, the error that you will get this message:
+If you have disabled an Active Directory account on-premises, you will get the following error message:

 ```
 Your message couldn't be delivered to the recipient because you don't have permission to send to it.